OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/00-Introduction_to_Business_Logic.md

 Testing for business logic flaws in a multi-functional dynamic web application requires thinking in unconventional methods.
 If an application's authentication mechanism is developed with the intention of performing steps 1, 2, 3 in that specific order to authenticate a user.
 What happens if the user goes from step 1 straight to step 3?
 In this simplistic example, does the application provide access by failing open; deny access, or just error out with a 500 message?

-There are many examples that can be made, but the one constant lesson is “think outside of conventional wisdom”.
+There are many examples that can be made, but the one constant lesson is "think outside of conventional wisdom".
 This type of vulnerability cannot be detected by a vulnerability scanner and relies upon the skills and creativity of the penetration tester.
 In addition, this type of vulnerability is usually one of the hardest to detect, and usually application specific but, at the same time, usually one of the most detrimental to the application, if exploited.

 The classification of business logic flaws has been under-studied; although exploitation of business flaws frequently happens in real-world systems, and many applied vulnerability researchers investigate them.
 The greatest focus is in web applications.
 There is debate within the community about whether these problems represent particularly new concepts, or if they are variations of well-known principles.